Database Partitioning vs. Sharding: What’s the Difference?

 In this post, SingleStore Developer Advocate, Joe Karlsson, explains the differences between database sharding and database partitioning.
 Both are methods of breaking a large dataset into smaller subsets - but there are differences.
 This article explores when to use each - or even to combine them for data intensive applications.

-Database Sharding vs. Partitioning: What’s the Difference?
+Database Partitioning vs. Sharding: What’s the Difference?

-what-is-partitioningWhat is Partitioning?
+what-is-partitioningWhat is partitioning?

 Diagram of Employee Partition